A complete guide to Edexcel GCSE Physics

 Tip

 Exam tip for Paper 1 Motion and forces is the largest topic and the highest-scoring on Paper 1.
-Master the equations of motion (the SUVAT equations) and Newton's three laws first.
+Master the GCSE equations of motion that Edexcel actually assesses – v = u + at and v² = u² + 2as – and Newton's three laws first.
+(Edexcel doesn't assess the full A-Level "SUVAT" set, in particular s = ut + ½at².)
 Practise drawing free-body diagrams – they unlock answers to nearly every forces question.

 Paper 2 in detail